puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 Although "unless" statements receive regex capture variables like "if" statements, they usually aren't used, since the code in the statement will only be executed if the condition didn't match anything.
 It's possible to use regex captures in the "else" clause, but it would make more sense to just use an "if" statement.

+### Unless as an Expression

+**"Unless"** is really an expression that produces a value and it may be used wherever a value is allowed.
+The value of the `unless` expression is the value of the last expression in executed block, or undef if no block was executed.

 Case Statements